| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Balloon mortgage

 Clients who opt for a balloon mortgage will pay smaller monthly payments at first, followed by one larger-than-typical payment (the balloon) at the end of the loan.
 They generally come with lower interest rates and the ability to get a higher loan amount.
 Common in the 2000s, they aren’t as popular now.
-The final balloon payment can be massive, and one misstep could leave the borrower upside down.
+The final balloon payment can be massive; one misstep could leave the borrower upside down.

 Biweekly mortgage